 - 20 / 20 (88%) - In a field of 4 - 18 (LTO)

-One of two Grade 1 races on the third day of the festival is the Barberstown Castle Novice Chase which was previously sponsored by Ryanair, a race that is open to novice chasers who are aged five or older and they will have to cope with a total of eleven fences over this two-mile trip.
+One of two Grade 1 races on the third day of the festival is the Barberstown Castle Novice Chase which was previously sponsored by Ryanair, a race that is open to novice chasers aged five or older who will have to cope with a total of eleven fences over this two-mile trip.

 These are the top three quickest-run Barberstown Castle Novice Chase over the last 20 renewals: